RERA Carpet Area Calculator in Square Feet

 Section 2(k) of the RERA Act 2016 defines carpet area precisely: it is the net usable floor area of an apartment, including the area covered by internal partition walls, but excluding:

-Internal staircases within the apartment, internal bathrooms, store rooms, and internal passage areas — all are included in carpet area.
+Internal staircases within the apartment, internal bathrooms, store rooms, and internal passage areas are included in carpet area.
 This is often misunderstood.
-Carpet area is not just the "carpetable" floor space — it is all usable area inside your flat including internal walls, bathrooms, and passages.
+Carpet area does not mean only the floor space where a carpet can be laid.
+It includes usable area inside the flat, including internal walls, bathrooms, and passages.

 The Three Area Definitions Explained